 We are all hopeful the financial crisis is a once-in-a-generation type of downturn, more severe than its predecessors, so couldn’t this be an outlier?
 Let’s take a look at the other inversions.

 The inversion only lasted six months and was not as steep as the 2007 inversion.

 But a borrower that fixed still missed out on lower LIBOR in the subsequent years.
 Here’s that fun graph with lots of red showing how much in savings borrowers missed out on.

 If you locked in at the blue line during the inversion, follow the red arrows down to see what your effective rate for the remaining term would have been had you remained floating.

 The period immediately prior to the inversion ended up being the most expensive time to lock, but the inversion was still pretty expensive.

 Three month inversion and relatively mild.
-Additionally, it is challenging to draw conclusions because it leads right into the more severe dot-com inversion.
+It’s a bit more challenging to draw conclusions because it leads right into the more severe Dot-Com inversion.